This post may contain affiliate links. Please read our disclosure policy.

 Storage :

-• To Store: Store any leftovers in an airtight container for up to 5 days at room temperature.
+• Store: Keep baked cookies in an airtight container at room temperature for up to 5 days.

-• To Freeze: You can freeze the baked cookies for up to 4 months.
-Place parchment paper between the layers of cookies and store them in an airtight container in the freezer.
+• Freeze: Freeze baked cookies for up to 4 months with parchment paper between layers in an airtight container.

 Tips: